 Your buyers’ career and profession-related questions are crucial, especially if you are a B2B business owner.
 With these questions, you’ll be able to figure out their frustrations and objections (if any) in your buyer persona’s current job position.
 And you will also understand the details about their ideal job.

-For instance, let’s say that you are offering content marketing services for B2B startups.
+For instance, let’s say that you are offering content or copywriting services for B2B startups.
 Your buyer persona might be frustrated with creating content regularly for their website.
 They might not be good in their writing skills and feel like they should be focusing on other important tasks rather than creating pages and pages of content.

 By understanding these aspects of your buyer’s occupation, you’ll be able to use their pain points to your advantage.